LENS-TUGraz/InSight/Model Generator/readme.md

 # Model Generator
-The model generator finds the best suitable model that satisfies the user-specific requirements.
-It can merge mutliple datasets together and compare multiple models to find the best one.
+The model generator finds the best suitable model that satisfies the user-specific requirements and converts it to C code that the Embedded NLOS Engine can use.
+It can merge mutliple datasets together and compare different models to find the best suitable model for the requirements.

 ## How To